-The Site Owner will provide all new staff with suitable training and all existing staff will undergo an annual refresher course.
+The Site Operations Manager provides all new staff with suitable training and all existing staff undergo an annual refresher course, if required.

-A record of training and safety meetings will be maintained as an on-site register which if necessary will be open for examination by DECCW.
+A record of training and safety meetings is maintained as an on-site register which if necessary will be open for examination by OEH.